 Generally, patients with rheumatoid arthritis have higher levels of inflammation in their bodies.
 According to several studies from the Mayo Clinic, evidence shows a direct link between rheumatoid arthritis and heart disease.

 Dr. Eric Matteson, chair of rheumatology at the Mayo Clinic, believes people with rheumatoid arthritis (RA) and other chronic inflammatory conditions are at a much higher risk of heart disease.
-In fact, people with RA have up to twice the risk of heart disease and development of heart failure, according to their 2013 study published in the American Heart Journal.
-[2]
+People with RA have up to twice the risk of heart disease and development of heart failure, according to a 2013 study published in the American Heart Journal.

 How Rheumatoid Arthritis Affects Your Heart

-RA-related inflammation causes blood vessels to narrow, which results in the formation of plaque, which can block arteries and make it hard for blood to flow.
+RA-related inflammation causes blood vessels to narrow, resulting in plaque formation, which can block arteries and make it hard for blood to flow.
 Pieces of plaque can break off and go into the bloodstream, where they may clog smaller vessels, leading to a heart attack or stroke.
 [3]

 Protect Your Heart

-An active lifestyle, balanced nutrition and good control of your body-wide inflammation can lower your risk of developing cardiovascular problems.
-Talk with Pain and Spine Specialists of Maryland about what options may be best for you.
+An active lifestyle, balanced nutrition, and reasonable control of your body-wide inflammation can lower your risk of developing cardiovascular problems.
+Talk with Pain and Spine Specialists of Maryland about the best options for you.
 Our integrative medicine approach is supported by years of research, allowing for the use of numerous forms of therapy aimed at treating the body as a whole to help you reach optimal health and healing.
-Also, for preventative measures, or to learn more about our Integrative Approach visit Shakthi Health & Wellness Center.
+Also, for preventative measures or to learn more about our Integrative Approach, visit Shakthi Health & Wellness Center.

 References: